 Description: Music plays and a colorful arrow appears on the screen with a capital letter at its point.
 When the letter coming down the left side of the screen matches the letter at the arrow point, children should press a key.
-A correct answer will bring an arrow of letters flying across the screen, accompanied by one of three musical scales.
-When the game is over (after eight correct responses), there is a special effect with brilliant color and calliope-like music.
+A correct answer will bring an arrow of letters flying across the screen, accompanied by music.
+When the game is over (after eight correct responses), there is a special graphic effect.

-Skills:
+Skills: recognition of capital letters discrimination of capital letters

-recognition of capital letters discrimination of capital letters the rate of presentation the number of letters in a game the specific letters to be used
+Change Option: the rate of presentation the number of letters in a game the specific letters to be used